Pulmicort Turbohaler

-What is Pulmicort?
+What is the Pulmicort Turbohaler?

 Pulmicort is a prescription drug indicated for the treatment of asthma.
 It contains budesonide, a corticosteroid that prevents the release of inflammation causing substances.
 Pulmicort should be used regularly to see its full benefits and does not work right away.
 Hence, Pulmicort is not be used for relieving an active asthma attack.